jnhoogstra/bsc-phase-two-project/notebooks/exploratory/elliott/README.md

-# Phase Two Project Repo
+# King County House Sales Predictive Model

-**Authors:** Elliott Iturbe, Colette Crowder, Will Toranto
+**Authors:** Elliott Iturbe, Jacob Hoogstra , Lorin Helfenstein

 ## Overview
-The goal of this project is to discover how to make the most profitable movie possible in order to make business recommendations to Microsoft.
-Descriptive analyses of a variety of data on previously released movies reveal that the most profitable movie Microsoft could make is an adventure movie with an NR rating, directed by Jean Negulsesco at Buena Vistas studios, with a runtime between 100 minutes and 131 minutes.
+The goal of this project is to create the best multilinear regression model for the real estate firm in order for then to make business recommendations to clients on the price of their property.
+Descriptive analyses of data on previously sold houses revealed that our model would take in a number of features.
 ## Business Problem
-Microsoft wants to open a movie studio that can compete with other successful movie studios.
-However, they lack knowledge about filmmaking.
-To help them in this area, we will find out how a variety of factors affect the popularity of movies and then offer recommendations.
+A Seattle real estate firm would like to create a tool that allows their clients to enter information about their home and receive a prediction for their home's sale price.
+To help them in this area, we will create a multilinear regression model to help predict the price of a house based off of the properties features.

 ## Data
-We examined data on gross, genre, studio, director, release date, MPR rating, Rotten Tomatoes score, and run time.
-Variables like gross and Rotten Tomatoes score served as measures of the success of movies.
-The relationship between the rest of the variables and those two measures of success demonstrate what factors can be relied upon to make a profitable movie.
+We examined data on square foot living, square foot 15, bathrooms, year built, latitude, condition, view, longitude, month sold, zipcode, waterfront, year sold and grade quad against price.

 ## Methods
-Our process started with organizing our data by dropping irrelevant columns, creating new ones, sorting by specific values, and merging dataframes.
-While modeling our data, we used descriptive statistics to create helpful visuals that displayed our findings.
-Overall, our descriptive analysis is absolutely essential for anyone who wants to succeed in the movie industry.
+Our process started with organizing our data by dropping irrelevant columns, creating new ones, sorting by specific values, changed the columns to objects, removing major outliers.
+While working with our data, we used a baseline model to create a helpful starting point.
+Based off that baseline model we create several other models until we created a final model that yielded the best R squared and root mean squared error.

 ## Results